Econ PhD (U.S. & India)

 - Visa and Flight Ticket - PhD Students with full funding get a US visa with relative ease.
 Fill up the form called DS-160 with extra care, submit it, and book your interview appointment with the high commission/consulate (not any later than end of June (t)).
 You can find the detailed visa process here.
 The list of documents to be carried for biometrics can be found here, and that for the interview here and here (if you are applying for PhD and have received scholarship and a GTA offer, you would not require any documents related to loans or the CA).
 Attend the interview with a cool head.
 Once your visa is approved (which is on the same day as the interview), book your flight ticket to the US.

-- Doctor's prescription and medicines - Visit your family doctor and get some medicines for common ailments prescribed for yourself, and any other medical problems you might need medication for.
+- Doctor's prescription and medicines - Carry medicines for common ailments and for any other medical problems you might need medication for, along with valid prescriptions.
 These would come in handy during your travel to the US and during your initial months there till the time you get accustomed to the American healthcare system.
 Although you would most probably have access to health insurance thanks to your PhD offer, the American healthcare system is quite confusing and can take some time getting used to.
 Purchase only those medicines from India in the quantities that are prescribed by the doctor.
 You would need to show the prescription during immigration at your airport of arrival in the US.

 - Communication - You would need your primary Indian phone number to be switched on throughout your travel and during your complete stay in the US, since most probably this number would be attached to several services like Aadhaar, banks, etc. Enquire with your carrier regarding how much it would cost you to keep your number working in the US on an annual basis such that you receive at least SMS alerts from India.
 During your flight to the US and for the initial period there, you might even require internet connection on your Indian SIM, so check that too.
 Once in the US, you would definitely need a local SIM card.
 However, be aware that purchasing communication services in the US is a little convoluted.
-Unlike in India, carriers in the US work only on some phones.
+Unlike in India, carriers in the US work only on certain phones.
 So you would have to check the compatibility and might have to even buy a new phone.
-Keep aside around $300 for that, or you could purchase it on EMI.
+Keep aside around $300 for that.
 Electronics in the US are cheaper than India and relatively easily accessible.

 - Stuff to pack - You could have a look at a couple of lists of things to pack here.